RAMP-project/RAMP/README.rst

 In this case, the source code will be downloaded as a zip file, so you need the extract the files.

 After downloading the source code using any of abovementioned ways, you need to use your **anaconda prompt** to install the code.
 You can follow the first two steps mentioned in **Installing through pip**.
-Then you need to change the directory of the promt to the folder where the source code is saved (where you can find the *setup.py* file).
+Then you need to change the directory of the prompt to the folder where the source code is saved (where you can find the *setup.py* file).
 To install the RAMP software use:

 .. code-block:: bash